Melandel/what-to-do-in-life/README.md

 > Environmental habits(exercise, cleaning, papers) must go on first priority, even though they are the least important.
 It's infrastructure, not growth - but it is a pre-requisite for quality growth

 * [The two 2-minutes rules](https://youtu.be/0CmtDk-joT4)

+## Unrequited love, Grieving, and the power of love
+> To grieve deeply, is to have loved fully

+* Renouncing the ones you have loved & craved enough, may transform unending craving into a special place in your kindness when you spend time alone